A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

 \subsection{An intuitive discussion}

 Superselection sectors and their products given by the fusion rules are important tools for classifying quantum phases of matter in terms of their fundamental excitations.
 We will briefly review first how this works for the toric code in an intuitive way and then we will proceed to give formal definitions which generalize the standard constructions in a way that can include non-invertible operators.
 For this entire section, we will consider a square lattice with a boundary and our statements should be understood in the limiting situation where the lattice is infinite (has infinitely many edges).
 Our discussion in this subsection will be similar to that in \cite{Pai:2019fqg} (see also \cite{haah2013commuting,haah2016algebraic}).
+Particularly in \cite{Pai:2019fqg}, a natural language has been developed to include fractonic excitations in superselection sectors and their fusion products so that one can understand the phase in a comprehensive way.
+In the following subsection, we will develop a rigorous methodology to include the feature of our model that the fractonic excitations are created by non-invertible operators.